kenilt/go-wordwise-creator/README.md

 ```
 Usage: go run . input_file hint_level format_type
-input_file: A path to file need to generate wordwise
+- input_file: A path to file need to generate wordwise
-hint_level: From 1 to 5, where 5 shows all wordwise hints, and 1 shows hints only for hard words with definitions.
+- hint_level: From 1 to 5, where 5 shows all wordwise hints, and 1 shows hints only for hard words with definitions.
 The default is 5
-format_type: The format type of output book, (ex: epub).
-The default is use the input format
+- format_type: The format type of output book, (ex: "epub").
+The default is use the input format.
+Note: the "mobi" format is not compatiable with this tool.
+- language: The language output for wordwise meaning is only supported in "en" and "vi"

-The output book will be exported at the same location with the input book with `-wordwise` suffix.
+The output book will be exported at the same location with the input book with "-wordwise" suffix.
 ```

 Example: `go run .
-Sample_book_test.epub 3 mobi`
+Sample_book_test.epub 3 azw3 en`

 ## To prepare another optimized dictionary
 Use Excel or Google Sheet to edit the `wordwise-dict.csv` file, use Google Translate to translate words to vietnamese, use `lemmatization-en.csv` file as the lemmatizer dictionary, and use the `phoneme-dict.csv` then use VLOOKUP function to get the phoneme of each word in the original file.